 The remote app is very plain and can only act as a basic remote control without any extra features.
 The app cannot launch apps on the TV nor can it enter text in searches on the TV's interface.

 We tested the 32 inch Samsung N5300 which is the only available model in the US.
-In Canada, there is a 43-inch model available which also has a 1080p resolution but we are not sure if our review is valid for that model.
+There is a 43-inch model available which also has a 1080p resolution.

 If someone comes across a different type of panel or if their Samsung N5300 doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.